101 Weather And Home Weather Station Facts & Tips You Need To Know

 Wind can be defined as the flow of air from an area of high pressure to an area of low pressure (to restore the balance in air pressure and reach a state of equilibrium).

 The sun heats up the surface of the planet.
-Different areas of land and sea respond differently to the up and heat up at different speeds.
-An area of land mass, for example, may be heated up more quickly than the surface of the ocean.
+Different areas of land and sea respond differently to solar radiation and heat up at different speeds.
+An area of landmass, for example, will heat up more quickly than the surface of the ocean.

 The strength of the wind is determined by the pressure gradient (the distance between the high and low pressures), indicated by isobars on a map.
 The steeper the pressure gradient (the closer together the high and low pressures are), the stronger the wind.